 Without a doubt, Yemenis were inspired by the revolutionary movements in Tunisia and Egypt in early 2011.
 Gatherings in Sanaa and other cities in January, as the spirit of Tunisia diffused in the Arab world, were relatively restrained affairs, replete in some cases with folding chairs for various JMP dignitaries.
 In February, as Egyptian President Husni Mubarak began to proffer concessions under the sustained pressure of the street, the timbre of the Yemeni rallies rose in intensity.
 On the evening of February 11, the date of Mubarak’s resignation, thousands of joyful youth converged on Sanaa’s Liberation Square.
 There, they were confronted by uniformed security forces and regime-supporting agitators armed with sticks.

-Thus prevented from occupying the central Tahrir Square, the youths nevertheless eventually found their own iconic protest locale: the plaza before the gates of Sanaa University, which they have redubbed Taghyir Square in homage both to their core demand and the rhyming name of the epicenter of revolt in Cairo.
+Thus prevented from occupying the central Tahrir Square, the youths nevertheless eventually found their own iconic protest locale: the plaza before the gates of Sanaa University, which they have redubbed Taghyir Square in homage to both their core demand and the rhyming name of the epicenter of revolt in Cairo.
 The first tents were set up there on February 21.
 People who gathered in Taghyir Square echoed the slogans of Tahrir Square, which in turn had traveled to Egypt from Tunisia: Irhal!
 (Leave!) and al-sha‘b yurid isqat al-nizam (the people want to overthrow the regime).
 Salih’s men borrowed the failed tactics of Mubarak, sending thugs wielding batons into the crowds and rounding up known regime opponents.
 On March 18, in a pitch of fury or panic someone ordered snipers overlooking Taghyir Square to open fire on the assembled protesters.
 By the following day at least 50 were dead and more lay dying.
 In disbelief, fury and sorrow, a record 150,000 marched in Sanaa’s biggest “day of rage” so far.
 Ministers, ambassadors, civil servants, members of Parliament and military officers including ‘Ali Muhsin declared their sympathies with the protesters.
 On March 23 a state of emergency was declared.
 Within a month, a tent city housing men and boys (and sometimes whole families) from around the country stretched, by some accounts, for miles along the streets leading to Sanaa University.
 Other camps were pitched in other cities and towns.

 In provincial cities, where hundreds or thousands had attended rallies, tens of thousands now seized public spaces.
 In Ta‘izz, a large commercial and industrial city in the verdant southern mountains of the former North Yemen, and the neighboring city of Ibb, simmering discontent erupted.
 The Ta‘izz-Ibb area, a rich agricultural zone of peasants and sharecroppers often called the “middle regions,” served as a bridge between the southern Harak and the revolutionary movement centered in Sanaa.
 People from Ta‘izz traveled, telephoned and tweeted with family and compatriots in Aden, Hadramawt, Abyan and other parts of the former South Yemen already in ferment.
 Youth and parents in Hudayda, the Red Sea port that is the hub of the Tihama coastal plain where Afro-Yemenis suffer the country’s highest rates of poverty and political disenfranchisement, filled the public square with banners and chants: Irhal!
 In mid-April protesters were shot dead by security forces in Ta‘izz, Hudayda and other cities, as well as in Sanaa.
-Each funeral -- at least 145 to date -- provoked more angry or grief-stricken dissenters to call for the downfall of the regime.
+Each funeral—there have been at least 145 to date—provoked more angry or grief-stricken dissenters to call for the downfall of the regime.

 Insurrectionary sentiments fueled patriotic solidarities and unifying sympathies.
 These spread to the vast plains, mountains and deserts north, northwest, east and somewhat south of Sanaa, in the provinces of Sa‘ada, al-Jawf, Ma’rib, ‘Amran and Dhamar.
 In these rather sparsely populated, semi-arid regions analogous to Texas or Wyoming, the so-called tribal heartland where ranchers, cowboys, truckers and hillbillies carry Kalashnikovs or even bazooka launchers and historically harbor deep mistrust of the central government, conventional protests were mixed with “traditional” acts of civil disobedience, such as road blockages and commercial stoppages.
 In a heavily tribal area further south, al-Bayda, men threw down their arms in April to march to another popular slogan: Silmiyya!
 (Peacefully!)
 Bear in mind: Armed tribesmen and villagers could resort to open rebellion but have elected to keep their powder dry.

 As April moved into May, scenarios were buzzing like the shoes tossed at Salih’s visage on the giant screen.
 The accord that was supposed to be signed May 1 remained a work in progress up to the eleventh hour.
 The basic plan was for President Salih to transfer power to his vice president, the relatively impotent ‘Abd al-Rabb Mansour al-Hadi, within 30 days.
 Under a new power sharing arrangement, the ruling General People’s Congress would retain 50 percent of the 301 seats in Parliament, the opposition JMP would acquire 40 percent and 10 percent would go to independents, including, presumably, representatives of the youth movement.
-Within a week a transitional unity government expected to be lead by a JMP prime minister, preferably from the former South, was to be formed.
+Within a week a transitional unity government expected to be led by a JMP prime minister, preferably from the former South, was to be formed.
 Senior statesman ‘Abd al-Karim al-‘Iryani, the current secretary-general of the GPC, having until recently remained aloof from the fray, was dispatched to the Saudi Arabian capital of Riyadh to participate in negotiations with the GCC.
 Crucially, but vaguely, the proposal specified an end to the demonstrations.
 The remaining 70 loyalists in Parliament further demanded that Salih retain his leadership of the GPC.
 It was not clear if a popular opposition demand that he and family members resign their military posts was really part of the deal.

 The arrangement was too ambiguous and riddled with loopholes for either Salih or the protesters to accept by the May 1 deadline.
 In the end, only the GCC monarchies and the JMP leaders were ready to sign.
 Salih first offered to have either al-‘Iryani or Vice President al-Hadi verify the accord on his behalf in Riyadh, and then promised to sign in Sanaa in the presence of the GCC’s al-Zayani.
 At the last minute, he acquiesced to sign in his capacity as head of the ruling party but not as president.
 This refusal scuttled the negotiation.
 Salih scoffed at a basket of carrots that left him with his arsenal of sticks.